Associate Professor Mark McDonnell

 projects page of the Computational and Theoretical Neuroscience Laboratory.

-I am Principle Supervisor for the following PhD students: (see CTNL People):
+I am Principal Supervisor for the following PhD students: (see CTNL People):

 - Daniel Padilla.
-Project: Bayesian models of neuronal information processing (started July 2011)
+Project: Bayesian models of neuronal information processing (Thesis submitted and under examination, April 2015)

 - Gao Xiao.
 Project: Information theoretic approaches to optimising cochlear implant electrode design (started Februrary 2012)